jsulopzs/blog.resolvingpython.com/cl63o08zu026j8unv2nrh222r.md

-# The Linear Regression & Supervised Regression Models
+# #01 | The Linear Regression & Supervised Regression Models

 ## 🎯 Chapter Importance

-Machine Learning is all about calculating [the best numbers](https://twitter.com/sotastica/status/1449735653328031745) of a mathematical equation by [minimising the distance between real data and predictions](https://www.youtube.com/watch?v=Ht3rYS-JilE).
+Machine Learning is all about calculating [the best numbers](https://twitter.com/sotastica/status/1449735653328031745) of a mathematical equation.

 The form of a Linear Regression mathematical equation is as follows: